adibifard/F4SPC/README.md

 * Argparse

 ### Basic Usage:
-Although the code can handle many options via different flags, there are only two required inputs for the code to function.
+Although the code can handle different options via different flags, there are only two required inputs for the code to function.
 The first is the input `.gro` file and second is the type of the water model.
-After moving to the folder where the `f4spc.py` file is located, the simplest command to run the code is as below:
+The simplest command to run the code, after navigating to the folder where the file `f4spc.py` is located,  is as below:

 `$ python f4spc.py -i <input.gro> -wm <3 or 4>`